 After 146 years, the end has come for The Greatest Show on Earth.®

-The following commentary is an editorial; one author’s personal viewpoint of what has happened and why.
-Through these words, I hope to articulate the feelings of many others; people who are shocked, mad, disappointed and sad.
+The following commentary is an editorial.
+Through these words, I hope to articulate the feelings of many other people who are also shocked, mad, disappointed, and saddened.
 Losing this show is, and will continue to be, a time of mourning for Americans and circus lovers around the world.
-And it is more than just an end to an era; it is the loss of tradition for audiences and the performers themselves.
+And, it is more than just an end to an era, it is the loss of tradition for audiences and the performers themselves.

 Performing artists and crews were told of the decision to close both shows only minutes before the public announcement was made (following the evening performances on Saturday, January 14th).

 My circus friends told me that it came as quite a shock to everyone.
 Some are still in shock, especially as they are forced to leave their homes and circus community.
 The old adage "the show must go on" won't be happening here.
 It's done.
 Finished.
 Nothing left to see.

 Now that the show is closed, some performers, cast, and crew do have plans for their futures.
 However, many of those who've lost their jobs are still searching for employment, even though several months have passed since the announcement.
 It's not easy to have the rug pulled out from under you, especially when your vocation is very specialized.
 Job opportunities don't magically appear (unless your act is a headliner—and not always then).
 This is the real world, and it's hard.
 So it goes...

 Feld Entertainment has issued a statement on its website; a portion of which I have reprinted here:

 “Ringling Bros. ticket sales have been declining, but following the transition of the elephants off the road, we saw an even more dramatic drop.
 This, coupled with high operating costs, made the circus and unsustainable business for the company.”

 I’m sure ticket sales have dropped but the reason isn’t just because the elephants were retired; there is a lot more to it than that.